Q: I need to rent a car. Must I have auto insurance coverage?

 Q: Will the SLI or my personal policy cover all drivers of the rental vehicle?

 A: In most cases, only authorized drivers listed on the rental contract are covered.
 Check policy provisions.
+Also, some policies limit coverage to you, resident relatives and possibly other household members.

 Q: What is personal accident insurance?